contrast-zone/t-rewriter.js/v-parse-cfg.md

-# *v-parse* algorithm
+# *v-parse-cfg* algorithm

-    // under construction //

-## introduction

-One may find surprising that novel inference engine behind *exp-log* is based on original parsing technology which should perfectly correspond to logical abduction process.
-The abduction process is utilizing sequents borrowed from [sequent calculus](https://en.wikipedia.org/wiki/Sequent_calculus), a well known logical formalism for constructing logic proofs.
-However, although borrowed sequents are a backbone of *exp-log*, we observe them a bit differently than in usual sequent calculus interpretation.
-This allows us to use the abduction process as a main guide towards automatic construction of output from provided input while still keeping *exp-log* in the light of a [logic programming](https://en.wikipedia.org/wiki/Logic_programming) tool.

-### inference process

-The algorithm bases its functionality on [*sequents*](https://en.wikipedia.org/wiki/Sequent) that constitute ruleset.
-Our inference algorithm works in the following way: as a presumption, the `goal` atom has to be exclusively included in the right side of at least one *sequent* from the set.
-We recursively [abduce](https://en.wikipedia.org/wiki/Abductive_reasoning) from the `goal` atom in a series of inference steps.
-With the initial `goal` atom placed to the right, we follow the inference branching in backwards direction from right to left, while trying to construct the input expression.
-During the entire construction from the `goal` atom, we are expecting *sequent* left sides to match other *sequent* right sides, and in the end of the process, to match parts of the input expression.
-Naturally, this process is taking into consideration that *sequent* left sides may be conjunctions, while *sequent* right sides may be disjunctions.

-We present creation of the inference algorithm in three successive iterations, each extending the previous one, introducing more general level of expressivity:

-1. **v-parse-crux** algorithm handles context free grammar equivalent subset of the abduction process
-2. **v-parse-plus** algorithm extends the original algorithm to handle right side sequences of atoms, together with variables notation.
-3. **v-parse-star** algorithm finally extends the previous one to handle left side conjunctions and right side disjunctions.

-Version (1) is the simplest one, and may be compared to the current mainstream status of parsing technology.
-Version (2) with its extensions already brings term rewriting.
-Version (3) is the final algorithm version, supporting complete interpretation of normalized sequents.
-Although one may argue that version (3) may not be unconditionally necessary because version (2) is already Turing complete, we are taking the stand that introduction of conjunction and disjunction connectives greatly simplifies formalization of different systems, and we decide to keep the connectives as a core part of the inference system.

-##### v-parse-crux algorithm

-*V-parse-crux* algorithm parses input text against context free grammar rules.
+*V-parse-cfg* algorithm parses input text against context free grammar rules.
 The algorithm operates on [context free grammars](https://en.wikipedia.org/wiki/Context-free_grammar).
 The version of algorithm presented in this section distinguishes between terminals and non-terminals.
 Input text is expected to be [lexed](https://en.wikipedia.org/wiki/Lexical_analysis) into an array of words prior to actual parsing.

     FUNCTION Parse (grammar, start, words)
         DECLARE chart := [][];